An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

 While most steps in the \textbf{Search} phase of~\Cref{algo:main-3List} can be achieved using the data structures $D(R_L)$ and $D(R'_L)$ that are prepared during the \textbf{Preprocessing} phase, we actually need one more tool.
 Namely, we would like to be able to efficiently create a uniform superposition over

-for a large number of vectors $\vx \in \cS^{d-1}$ that we will encounter during the algorithm (in superposition).
+for a large number of vectors $\vx \in \cS^{d-1}$ that the algorithm will encounter (in superposition).
+That is, we want forward superposition query access to $R'$ (recall~\Cref{sec:relation-and-data-structure-requirement}) for those vectors.
 These $\vx$ are not vectors from our list $L$ itself, but rather (normalized) differences of two vectors from $L$.
 As the number of those $\vx$ will be rather large ($\gg m$), it is too expensive for us to store each $R'(\vx)$ in a data structure.
-To ensure that we can create the superposition over $R'(\vx)$ in subexponential time (i.e., at negligible cost for us), we therefore consider a ``decoding'' subroutine ${\tt Dec}(\cC')$ that is guaranteed to run in time $2^{o(d)}$, and approximately achieves the desired mapping.
-In particular, the parameter setting of the set $\cC'$ ensures that ${\tt Dec}(\cC')$ correctly constructs this superposition for \textit{most} of those encountered $\vx$, and this will suffice for our purposes.
+To ensure that we can create the superposition over $R'(\vx)$ in subexponential time (i.e., at negligible cost for us), we therefore consider a ``decoding'' subroutine ${\tt Dec}(C')$ that is guaranteed to run in time $2^{o(d)}$, and achieves the desired mapping for all $\vx \in \cS^{d-1}$ satisfying $|R'(\vx)| \leq 2^{d/\!\log d}$, which suffices for our purposes.